ayshaax/reproducible_research/README.md

 \end{equation}
 ```

-Therefore, when K is much larger than N_0 and t is small, the population will grow exponentially.
+Therefore, when K is much larger than $N_0$ and $t$ is small, the population will grow exponentially.

 ```math
 \begin{equation}